msorozabal/anagram/README.md

 Solution 4 - python3:
   2 µs = 2e-6 sec.
 Big O (n^2)

-  To analyze this algorithm, we need to note that each of the n characters in w1 will cause an iteration through up to n characters in the list from w2.
+ NOTE - Solution 4: To analyze this algorithm, we need to note that each of the n characters in w1 will cause an iteration through up to n characters in the list from w2.
 Each of the n positions in the list will be visited once to match a character from w1.
 The number of visits then becomes the sum of the integers from 1 to n.
 We stated earlier that this can be written as

   ∑𝑖=1𝑛𝑖= 𝑛(𝑛+1)/2 = 1/2* 𝑛^2+ 1/2 * 𝑛